 Unfortunately, some have overlooked a career in this type of manufacturing industry based on outdated stereotypes of the past.
 That’s why we’re here to set the record straight on the top six misconceptions about today’s modern metal fabrication jobs.

 To some, welding, machining, and other metal fabrication jobs conjure up images of poor working conditions, sweaty grime, and dirt under their fingernails.
 There’s a belief among some that metal fabrication lacks the cleanliness and pleasant working conditions associated with other professions.
 This is a gross misperception of the industry.

-Fox Valley Metal-Tech, for example, has well-lit, air-conditioned working conditions for all its team members.
+Fox Valley Metal-Tech, for example, has well-lit, air-conditioned manufacturing space for all its team members.
 It might be 90° outside and it’s still comfortable on the shop floor.
 Cleanliness and well-organized work areas are an important factor in crafting precision metal fabrications without defects.
 Don’t allow stereotypes of the past to influence your perception of today’s advanced precision metal fabrication industry.

 SEE FOR YOURSELF: Take a Virtual Tour of Fox Valley Metal-Tech

 Closely aligned with a pleasant and organized working environment is a safe one.
 Safety in any workplace depends on the level of importance placed on it by the employer and the training they provide.
 Stricter OSHA standards and compliance also make a difference.
 In fact, worker injuries and illnesses have dropped by nearly 75% since the early 1970s.

 When considering which metal fabrication company to work for, ask about their safety record and measures they’re taking to work toward zero recordable injuries.
 Do they provide safety training and properly maintain their equipment?
 Proactive companies invite team members to participate in safety audits to help ensure everyone’s well being.
 Be assured that respectable precision metal fabrication companies place the utmost importance on keeping their work family safe.